 Schedule 7 states that the Airport Company shall maintain the air quality monitoring station (AQMS) and only make changes after agreement with Solihull MBC.
-Complaints relating to air quality are also recorded and supplied to Solihull MBC.

-The Environment Act 1995 introduced local air quality management (LAQM) which requires local authorities to review and assess air quality in their areas against the national air quality objectives.
-Where any objective is unlikely to be met the local authority must designate an air quality management area (AQMA) on either the whole of the Borough or on a section.
+The Environment Act 1995 introduced local air quality management (LAQM) which requires Local Authorities to review and assess air quality in their areas against the national air quality objectives.
+Where any objective is unlikely to be met the Local Authority must designate an air quality management area (AQMA) on either the whole of the Borough or on a section.
 To date Solihull MBC has not declared any Air Quality Management areas within its Borough but will continue to monitor air quality.